Gianna Angelopoulos-Daskalaki: Post-political career

-In 1994, she was appointed vice-chairman of the Dean's Council of Harvard University's John F. Kennedy School of Government, where she continues to serve today.
+In 1994, she was appointed vice chair of the Dean’s Council at Harvard University’s John F. Kennedy School of Government, where she has continued to serve.
+In this role, she has been involved in supporting the school’s academic initiatives, public service programs, and leadership development efforts.

 In 1995, Angelopoulos-Daskalaki co-chaired, along with Kennedy School Professor Graham Allison, a Harvard Leadership Symposium titled The Greek Paradox: Promise vs. Performance, which addressed the gap between Greece's potential and its performance in the realms of politics, economic growth, and regional leadership.
 Harvard published a book that followed the symposium with the same title.
 Angelopoulos-Daskalaki is the author of the book's preface.

 In 2008, Harvard University, in collaboration with the Kennedy School of Government Chan School of Public Health, established the Angelopoulos Chair for Public Health and International Development.

 In 2012, she created the Harvard Kennedy School-based Angelopoulos Global Public Leaders Fellowship program as a part of a Commitment to Action for the Clinton Global Initiative.
 The program was announced by Ambassador Angelopoulos, with Dean Ellwood and former U.S. President Bill Clinton at the Clinton Global Initiative annual meeting in 2011.
 The program provides opportunities for high-profile leaders who are transitioning out of public office or other leadership positions to spend time in residence at Harvard for teaching, learning and research.

 In 2013, Angelopoulos-Daskalaki established the Angelopoulos Clinton Global Initiative University (CGIU) Fellowship program to recruit, select and sponsor Greek students with implementable entrepreneurial ideas.
 She has since sponsored over 75 students.
 In 2016, she announced the evolution of the CGIU program into the Angelopoulos 100, a vehicle to sustain and support the alumni of the program and continue to empower Greek entrepreneurs.

-In February 2019, Gianna Angelopoulos established an innovative program at Cambridge University that further reflects her commitment to education, entrepreneurship and economic growth.
-The Gianna Angelopoulos Programme for Science, Technology and Innovation will be an internationally unique ecosystem of training, research and entrepreneurial activity.
-The Programme will support PhD students and four academic positions based at the university's Cavendish Laboratory in the fields of energy materials and devices and computational multiphysics.
+In February 2019, Gianna Angelopoulos established a program at Cambridge University, the Gianna Angelopoulos Programme for Science, Technology and Innovation.
+The programme will support PhD students and four academic positions based at the university's Cavendish Laboratory in the fields of energy materials and devices and computational multiphysics.

 Authored Books

-She is the author of My Greek Drama: Life, Love, and One Woman's Olympic Effort to Bring Glory to Her Country.
-The book debuted at #18 on the New York Times Nonfiction Bestseller list for the June 2, 2013 print edition, and entered the top 10 at #7 in the June 9, 2013 print edition of the paper.
-The book was also a Wall Street Journal and USA Today bestseller.
+She is the author of My Greek Drama: Life, Love, and One Woman’s Olympic Effort to Bring Glory to Her Country.
+The book debuted at number 18 on the New York Times nonfiction best-seller list for the June 2, 2013 print edition, and rose to number 7 in the June 9, 2013 print edition.
+The book also appeared on the best-seller lists of The Wall Street Journal and USA Today.